8ta4/say/DONTREADME.md

 Nope.
 It's plain text.
 This way, you can easily update it as needed.

 > Does this tool run automatically after a system reboot?
-(Planned)

 Yes, `say` uses macOS Launch Agents to start itself automatically in the background.

 > If `say` crashes unexpectedly, will it reboot on its own?
-(Planned)

 Yep, `say` has a mechanism to restart automatically.

 > When does this tool appear in the application switcher?
-(Planned)

 You'll only see `say` in the application switcher when the settings window is open.